krimtonz/kz/USAGE.md

 The `import` button will allow you to import a memfile from the sd card into the currently selected memfile slot.
 See [sd features](#6-sd-features) for file management.

-The `void on load memfile checkbox` will cause a void to occur when a memfile is loaded.
+The `memfile action` option list will allow you to select an action when a memfile is loaded.
+* `void` will cause a scene void out

-The `load pos on load memfile checkbox` will cause links position to be loaded from the currently selected position save when a memfile is loaded.
+* `load position` will cause the current saved positoin slot to be loaded

 The `saved position increase/decrease` buttons will allow you to change which position slot is being used.
 You can use up to 3 positions.